 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly (see details below).
+You can also report side effects directly via Yellow Card Scheme (Website: www.mhra.gov.uk/yellowcard) or search for MHRA Yellow Card in Google play or Apple App store.
 By reporting side effects you can help provide more information on the safety of this medicine.